acao780/Making-Journey/journal-pages/week-09.md

 A day later, after a long and busy day, I suddenly remembered a comment from one of the tutors.
 They suggested that shorter strings could represent earlier dates, while longer strings could represent more recent dates.
 This simple idea immediately sparked a new direction.
 I began wondering: what if all of these strings came together to form a tree?

 Excited by this possibility, I quickly opened p5.js and started experimenting.
 Using Google Gemini as a creative and technical support tool, I rapidly tested different arrangements and visual structures.
 The result was a tree-like form made from strings representing time and eating data.
 For the first time in several weeks, I felt genuinely excited about the project again.
-This concept eventually became the foundation for the Wind Chime Tree direction that I am currently developing.
+This concept eventually became a turning point of my project.
 <iframe src="https://www.youtube.com/embed/sxt1xiQA8do" width="560" height="315"> </iframe>

 https://www.youtube.com/shorts/L_S7znvpwms